 How Does the Program Operate?

-Each eligible recipient receives five (6) three-dollar ($3) checks ($18 per recipient, per market season), which can be redeemed at FMNP authorized markets throughout Connecticut for fruits, vegetables, fresh cut herbs, and honey.
+Each eligible recipient receives six (6) three-dollar ($3) checks ($18 per recipient, per market season), which can be redeemed at FMNP authorized markets throughout Connecticut for fruits, vegetables, fresh cut herbs, and honey.
 Senior FMNP checks are issued to Municipal Agents or Social/Elderly Service Directors by the Connecticut Department of Agriculture.
 The vouchers are then distributed by the Municipal Agents or Social/Elderly Service Directors to eligible seniors in their town or city.
 SFMNP coupons can only be used at authorized farmers’ markets and only for fresh fruits, vegetables, and cut herbs from state certified farmers’ market vendors.